destiny0313/CSCI3100_Group41-Project-Code/README.md

 of environmental management.
 Lastly, we aim to stimulate consumptions of the society by publishing "no money" shopping mode.

-## Implementation
-In this project, our group mainly use PHP and HTML code to implement this project.

-In this repository, we have opened four folders to store different files.<br/>
-**Database**: Storage of sql files.
-We have implemented 6 database.
-The credit card database is just a simulation of bank's database.<br/>
-**Functions**: Storage of php files.
-All functions and UI of the application is implemented by PHP and HTML codes.<br/>
-**Config**: Storage of config.php files.<br/>
-**Logo**: Storage of logo related materials.

 ## Key Dates
 - [x] Phase 1 (Due on 13/3/2020) : Project Design Document<br/>
 - [x] Phase 2 (Due on 27/3/2020) : Inital Code<br/>